This is a guide covering inbound and content marketing tips.

 After you have created content that targets each stage of the funnel, congrats!
 You have successfully set up a marketing funnel.

 From here, it’s about monitoring each piece of content’s results and seeing where there are “leaks” in the funnel.

-Are you not getting any traffic at all to your top of funnel content?
-Then you need to better your knowledge in SEO and keyword targeting.
+Are you not getting any traffic at all to your top-of-funnel content?
+Then you need to better your knowledge of SEO and keyword targeting.

 Are you getting clients all the way to the bottom of the funnel but they aren’t booking sessions?
 Is your Marketing Framework aligned?
 Are you communicating benefits to the client?
 Is your pricing aligned with your brand?
 Do you have enough social proof (testimonials, reviews, etc.)?